j-solor/Drosophila-miRNA-PcG-circuits/README.md

+# A genome-wide computational approach to define microRNA-Polycomb/trithorax gene regulatory circuits in Drosophila

 <img src="https://github.com/j-solor/Drosophila-miRNA-PcG-circuits/blob/main/misc/Figure1.png">

-# In-silico analysis of the microRNAs and the Polycomb group of genes regulatory circuit in Drosophila melanogaster.
-> Master in Bioinformatica
 All the data and code from ("insert reference here") is aviliable in this repository.
 It can be further divided in 3 parts each one containing a html of